EECS150/project_skeleton_fa21/spec/checkpoint1.md

-# Checkpoint 0/1: 3-Stage Pipelined RISC-V CPU
+# Checkpoint 1/2: 3-Stage Pipelined RISC-V CPU
-The first checkpoint in this project is designed to guide the development of a three-stage pipelined RISC-V CPU that will be used as a base system in subsequent checkpoints.
+The first and second checkpoints in this project is designed to guide the development of a three-stage pipelined RISC-V CPU that will be used as a base system in subsequent checkpoints.

 ## Project Overview
 <p align=center>
   <img height=700 src="./figs/fa21_overview.svg"/>
 </p>

-- The green (RISC-V core) block on the diagram is the focus of Checkpoints 0 and 1.
+- The green (RISC-V core) block on the diagram is the focus of Checkpoints 1 and 2.
-- Checkpoint 2 will add audio and IO components in blue.
+- Checkpoint 3 will add audio and IO components in blue.
-- Finally, Checkpoint 3 will implement the BPM (beats per minute) detector unit in red.
+- Finally, Checkpoint 4 will implement the BPM (beats per minute) detector unit in red.

 ## Setting up Your Repository
 The project skeleton files are available on Github.